The-Quantumist/the-quantumist/_posts/2022-11-01-quantum-computing-for-computer-engineers-part-1/2022-11-01-quantum-computing-for-computer-engineers-part-1.md

 states, being both alive and dead at the same time, like a qubit can be both $$\ket{0}$$ and $$\ket{1}$$.
 The point is that, when we eventually open the box, the cat can not be in a mixture of the two states, it will be alive or dead, exactly how the qubit, when measured, can just be $$0$$ or $$1$$.
 Why does this state collapse happens?
-Nobody knows, but this how things work, you know.
+Nobody knows, but this is how things work, you know.

 Back to our math, we said that the values $$|\alpha|^2+|\beta|^2=1$$, so a